uniba-mi/quare/README.md

 QuaRe is a single-page application that allows users to test if GitHub repositories of interest comply with certain quality criteria that they should fulfill according to the type of project in the repository.

-## Installation
+## Installation and Prerequisites

-Thanks to Docker, only [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/install/) have to be installed for using the tool.
+Thanks to Docker, only [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/install/) are required for using the tool.

 ## Usage